henriquepe/configuring-babel-api/README.md

 Firstly, through the package manager JavaScript - Yarn we will open a session to create a JSON package that will configure and manage dependencies of the application.

-The commando do create a JASON Package in yarn pm is:
+The command to create a JASON Package in yarn pm is:

     yarn init